Six Hillary Clinton Scandals That WikiLeaks Exposed

-From Clinton Foundation pay-to-play to blatant media collusion, the top revelations from Podesta's hacked emails
+From Clinton Foundation pay-to-play to blatant collusion with the media, here are the top revelations from John Podesta's hacked emails

-With a daily flood of embarrassing emails offering detailed accounts of the inner workings of Hillary Clinton’s campaign — courtesy of WikiLeaks — perhaps it is ironic that the most damaging emails to her candidacy are ones whose contents are completely unknown.
+With a daily flood of embarrassing emails offering detailed accounts of the inner workings of Hillary Clinton’s campaign — courtesy of WikiLeaks — perhaps it is ironic that the most damaging emails to the Democrat’s candidacy are ones whose contents are completely unknown.

 Friday’s bombshell revelation that the FBI was reopening its investigation of her private email server after newly discovered emails has the potential to be politically fatal.
 Nothing concentrates pubic attention like the potential of criminal charges against the favorite to win the presidency in an election that now is just a little more than a week away.